 When You Have Private Insurance

 your portion will be determined by your insurance plan.
 You are responsible for deductibles, co pays and other portions that your plan does not cover.
 If the amount paid by your insurance company plus your deductible and other portions equal less than 5,000, you are responsible for the remaining balance.
-I use an insurance billing company that specializes in midwifery billing to help us understand your plan.
 I am not an in network provider with any private insurance companies.
-Therefore, you can expect to have to call your insurance company for preapproval of payment for midwifery services, sometimes called a Gap Exception.
-The biller takes care of everything else at no cost to you.
+Therefore, you can expect to have to call your insurance company for preapproval of payment for midwifery services.
+I will provide a template for the phone call.
+The template includes a script for asking the insurance company to pay for my services as though I were an in network provider.

 When You Have Public Insurance ( Medicaid)